 “In the beginning God created the heavens and the earth.”

 Our belief that God created the heavens and the earth means we can’t separate our opinion of, or response to, environmental issues from our faith.
 This isn’t merely a scientific or a political issue.
-It’s one that concerns and should be affected by our faith too.

 When considering the environment and climate change, we must keep our knowledge of God as the creator at the forefront of our minds.
 There’s a beautifully descriptive verse in the book of Nehemiah that expands on God’s role as the creator.